jkup/jonkuperman.com/content/blog/on-leaving-a-great-job/index.md

 ---
 title: 'On leaving a great job'
-description: 'A bit of persona news.
+description: 'A bit of personal news.
 Today is my last day at Adobe.'
 date: '2021-02-26'
 tags: ['Thoughts']
 ---